Canada, particularly Alberta, has been on my must-see list for quite some time. I mostly

 By distributing your weight more, they help you to sink into the snow less and stay warmer and less snowy than hiking with just snow boots would be, opening up pretty much endless possibilities.

 There are trails all over the Banff and Canmore area, but the hike I took to Chester lake was particularly lovely.
 It’s about 10 km round-trip and even without the gorgeous hike, staying at Mt.
 Engadine Lodge nearby and just drive there along the picturesque spray lakes drive makes it worth it!

-Walk around or skate on the lakes around Banff
+2. Walk on the lakes around Banff

 In the summertime, the lakes around Banff – Two Jack lake, Lake Minnewanka, and Vermilion Lake, are all pretty popular with tourists and photographers.

 However in the winter, there are far fewer people around trying to battle with you for the best sunrise photo spot.
 All of these lakes also work pretty well for the sunset.
 Bonus: the sunrises are later and the sunset is earlier in the winter, so it’s pretty easy to catch both!